-Allow users to opt out of the sale of their data
+Allow users to opt-out of the sale of their data

 According to Section 1798.120 (a) of the California Consumer Privacy Act official text:

 A consumer shall have the right, at any time, to direct a business that sells personal information about the consumer to third parties not to sell the consumer’s personal information.
-This right may be referred to as the right to opt out.

 Section 1798.120 (d) states:

-A business shall not sell the personal information of consumers if the business has actual knowledge that the consumer is less than 16 years of age, unless the consumer, […], has affirmatively authorized the sale of the consumer’s personal information
+A business shall not sell the personal information of consumers if the business has actual knowledge that the consumer is less than 16 years of age, unless the consumer, […], has affirmatively authorized the sale of the consumer’s personal information.

 The CCPA text states:

-A business shall not discriminate against a consumer because the consumer exercised any of the consumer’s rights under the title
+A business shall not discriminate against a consumer because the consumer exercised any of the consumer’s rights under the title.

-But what exactly constitutes discriminatory practices against users who choose to opt out?
+But what exactly constitutes discriminatory practices against users who choose to opt-out?